 - Use visual aids: For some learners, visual aids can be helpful in understanding division.
 Consider using manipulatives like blocks or counters to represent the dividend and divisor.
 You can also draw diagrams or use area models to visualize the division process.

 - Understand remainders: Make sure you understand what remainders mean and how to interpret them in different contexts.
-For example, if you're dividing 25 by 4, the quotient is 6 with a remainder of 1.
-This means that 4 goes into 25 six times with 1 left over.
+Take this: if you're dividing 25 by 4, the quotient is 6 with a remainder of 1.
+Basically, 4 goes into 25 six times with 1 left over.

 - Don't be afraid to ask for help: If you're struggling with division, don't hesitate to ask for help from a teacher, tutor, or trusted friend.
 They can provide guidance and support to help you overcome your difficulties.